 - To date, GA marketing of its microcredit program is almost exclusively done through “word of mouth,” with no other advertising or promotion.

-- There are 7,888 members at the Jackson Heights Branch, which is the largest and most successful.
-In Long Island City, there are 3,588 members.
+- There are 46,235 members within the New York City branches, which is the largest and most successful.

 Grameen America Loan Process